-This is the reason you come to Alice restaurant.
-Alice is one of the more unique Italian concepts, because they are a seafood and lobster bar.
-They don’t serve any meat dishes, and keep it exclusive pescatarian and veg.
-They shine bright in this vertical, as it’s clearly their sweet spot.
-Oysters are brought in fresh daily from Montauk, and the crudo is one of the best, if not the best, in the city.
-In summer, they have a wild Montauk sea bass crude with fennel, lime and Fresno chili.
-The halibut is also a standout dish, that’s cooked perfectly unlike most spots that over-cook this beautiful fish.
+The fish is top quality at Alice NYC.
+It’s all sustainably sourced, with much of it local and organic.
+Oysters are brought in fresh each day from Montauk, and the crudo is one of the best (if not the best) in New York city.
+In summer, they serve a wild Montauk sea bass crude with fennel, lime and Fresno chili.
+The halibut is also a standout dish, which is cooked perfectly, unlike most restaurants that tend to over-cook this beautiful fish.

-Now let’s talk pasta.
-Any of the pastas are a must, where the lobster fettuccine is their house specialty.
-On the basics, the red sauce spaghetti and vongole linguine are classics that are executed beyond what you can make at home.
+Now let’s talk pasta, which deserves its whole own section.
+Any of the pastas are a must, but the lobster fettuccine is a house specialty.
+Even the basics shine here though, like the red sauce spaghetti and vongole linguine.
+Alice takes these classics to the next level, that are executed beyond what you can make at home.